charleschen35353/MelCycleGAN/README.md

 sudo apt-get install libsndfile1
 ```

-If you have a GPU, please also make sure you have right CUDA version and tf-gpu as well as torch installed.
+If you are using GPU, please also make sure you have right CUDA version and tf-gpu as well as torch installed.

-For example, you may change
+For example, you may change if the following does not work:
 ```
 pip install torch==1.8.0+cpu torchvision==0.9.0+cpu torchaudio==0.8.0 -f https://download.pytorch.org/whl/torch_stable.html
 ```